syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ### Recurrence Validation

 The default recurrence validation has been included for recurrence appointments similar to the one available in outlook.
-The validation occurs during the recurrence appointment creation, drag and drop of the recurrence appointments and also if any single occurrence changes.
-The validation can be disabled by setting the [enableRecurrenceValidation](/js/api/ejschedule#members:enablerecurrencevalidation) to `false`.
+The validation occurs during the recurrence appointment creation, drag and drop or resizing of the recurrence appointments and also if any single occurrence changes.
+The validation can be disabled by setting the [enableRecurrenceValidation](/js/api/ejschedule#members:enablerecurrencevalidation) property to `false`.

 {% highlight html %}